jaykay12/tech/_posts/2020-9-14-java-multithreading-synchronization.md

 <ins>**Static synchronization**</ins>

-If you make any static method as synchronized, the lock will be on the class not on object.
+If any static method is declared synchronized, the lock will be on the class not on object.

 ![static-synchronization](../assets/images/JA-20.jpg)